 - Taste for seasoning: I highly recommend giving a taste to the salad before serving it.
 I used a minimal amount of tamari sauce in the recipe below to make it work for everyone.
 However, as someone who is addicted to salt, I use almost double the amount of tamari when I make this salad for us.

-- Turn it into a Thai Chicken Quinoa Salad: If I am serving this for my meat-loving husband I usually bake split chicken breasts, cut them into cubes and incorporate them into the salad.
+- Turn it into a Thai Chicken Quinoa Salad: If I am serving this for my meat-loving husband, I usually bake split chicken breasts or air fryer chicken legs, cut (or shred) them into cubes, and incorporate them into the salad.

 Check Out These Products and More in Shaw’s:

-There you have it friends, an Thai style crunchy quinoa salad recipe that you can make all year round.
+There you have it friends, a Thai-style crunchy quinoa salad recipe that you can make all year round.
 I love shopping at our local Shaw’s and appreciate that they have a great collection of organic ingredients that I can use in my everyday cooking.
+If there is one in your area, be sure to check out their products.

 Thai Quinoa Salad Recipe